Birdi7/devops/monitoring/LOGGING.md

 There is an interesting point of doing this lab on MacOS in particular.
-The docker actually runs in the special vm created by `docker desktop`, and docker mounts only a specified folders to the mentioned VM.
+The docker actually runs in the special, vm created by `docker desktop`, and docker mounts only a specified folders to the mentioned VM.
 ![](images/3.png)